Baby - How to stop from biting parents?

 5. Give him a substitute.
 Sometimes he won't be mad at all, he may just be nipping out of excitement.
 Regardless of his feelings, when you sense him about to bite, always hand him a teether and say “Teethers are for biting.
 People aren't for biting.
 Show me how you bite the teether.”

 Some kids just have to bite, and redirecting the biting is a lot more effective than stopping it.
 We don't care if he bites a teether, we just want him never to bite people.
 So if his biting continues, definitely attach a tough teether to one of those pacifier “leashes” so it stays accessible (not around his neck) and whenever he seems about to bite, put the teething ring to his mouth.
 One mom I know even started giving her daughter teriyaki jerky to chew when she seemed in a biting mood and her daughter completely stopped biting people.

 6. Most kids bite only in certain kinds of situations.
 If you can stay alert especially in those situations when your son is most likely to bite, you can usually keep your skin out of his way and stick his teether in his mouth, reminding him that teethers are for biting, never people.

 7. If your son is ever around another child who bites, keep them apart for awhile.
 Biters do tend to reinforce each other.
 And if you notice any biting scenes in anything he watches (for instance, there is a biter in Madagascar), stop watching those shows.
 He's learning from everything he sees.

-8. Read books that deals with biting to read to your son.
+8. Find books that deal with biting to read to your son.
 One that is available as a board book is Teeth are Not for Biting by Verdick and Heinlen.
 There is also a flap book by Karen Kane called No Biting.

 Be reassured that as kids gain words and impulse control, even the most dedicated biters do stop biting other people.
 But hopefully these suggestions will help your son stop biting you immediately.
-Please let us know how this works for you.
+Good luck!